top of page

 3. SJP does not (officially) discount for larger clients

 There is also a question to be asked for those with larger pots.
-For example, a client with £2,000,000 invested will pay approximately £10,000 pa to their SJP adviser.
-This should enable the adviser to offer a full financial planning service that might be more challenging for those clients with a smaller investment pot.
-However, it also means that the client will pay in the region of £30,000 a year for non-advice services (see example below)!
-Given that platform costs at this level can be had for 0.1% or less (£2,000) and investment management for around 0.3% (£6,000), you must ensure you receive value for the additional five-figure sum you pay each year.
+For example, a client with £2,000,000 invested will pay approximately £10,000 pa to their SJP adviser for ongoing advice.
+This should enable the adviser to offer a comprehensive financial planning service that may be more challenging to provide to clients with a smaller investment pot.
+However, it also means that the client will pay in the region of £25,000 to £30,000 per year for non-advice services (see example below).
+Given that platform costs at this level can be had for 0.1% or less (£2,000) and investment management for around 0.3% (£6,000), you must be confident that you are receiving value for the additional five-figure sum you pay each year.

 SJP fees for a client with £2m over ten years.